DylanYu/practice-on-openstack/puppet.md

   When configuring HOSTNAME in puppet, we MUST provide domain name.
 That is, *master* is not enough, *master.example.com* will be correct.

+* Enable TCP ports

+  For Puppet Enterprise, all traffic on TCP ports 8140, 61613 and 443 should be allowed, you may set iptable rules to enable them with

+      $ sudo iptables -A INPUT -p tcp --dport 8140 -j ACCEPT

+  To be perfectly safe, you should close the system firewall (or properly config it).
+At ubuntu, use

+      $ sudo ufw disable

+  This may be a crux problem if your system isn't a newly installed one.